felifluid/bachelorarbeit/thesis/chapters/background.typ

 #include "../../figs/hamada/phi_const/fig.typ"

 @fig:hamada:phi:t shows the poloidal slice in polar coordinates with $s=text("const")$ lines added for reference.
-The discontinuity of the #sym.zeta\-grid at $s=±0.5$ is visible clearly.
+The discontinuity of the $zeta$\-grid at $s=±0.5$ is visible clearly.
 Also note that the s-grid is more dense on the left side (inner radius) than on the right side (outer radius).
 This is caused by a discrepency between the regularly spaced s-grid and the non-uniform geometry of the torus. // passt das??

 In hamada coordinates the poloidal slice is represented as a curved surface in 3d-space as can be seen in @fig:hamada:phi:h.
-The surface can be described as a two dimensional function $zeta(psi,s)$, which is referred to as _#sym.zeta\-shift_ on the basis of #cite(<samaniego2024topovis>, form: "prose").
+The surface can be described as a two dimensional function $zeta(psi,s)$, which is referred to as _$zeta$-shift_ on the basis of #cite(<samaniego2024topovis>, form: "prose").
 It spans across nearly the whole domain of the hamada coordinates.
-One can recognise the unique shape of the curve in the #sym.zeta\-s-plane from @fig:hamda:x, which flattens out to a straight line when approaching $psi=0$.
+One can recognise the unique shape of the curve in the $zeta$-$s$-plane from @fig:hamda:x, which flattens out to a straight line when approaching $psi=0$.
-@sec:background:topovis:zeta-shift discusses details on how #sym.zeta\-shift is defined and calculated using data from GKW.
+@sec:background:topovis:zeta-shift discusses details on how $zeta$shift is defined and calculated using data from GKW.

 === Periodicity <sec:background:hamada:periodicity>
 Trivially the toroidal angle $phi$ is periodic: